 I started The Dry Eye Zone in 2005.
 Prior to that, I worked for a decade or so in commercial jet leasing in London and San Francisco.
 In my younger days worked as a teacher and translator in Thessaloniki, Greece.
 My interests shifted to eyes and advocacy after experiencing unexpected and hard-to-treat eye problems after LASIK surgery in 2001.

 I am married with a 16-year-old daughter and live in Poulsbo, Washington.
-We have a little hand-built tinyhome on some acreage, with some Icelandic sheep companions.
+We have a little hand-built tinyhome and some Icelandic sheep companions.

 KeratoScoop is my pet newsletter, my platform for dishing out news about all things cornea insofar as they relate to dry eye and scleral lenses.